clh97/dailymed-api/README.md

 ### Understanding the data

 > **Download or scrape?**<br>
-> I wasn't really sure if downloading the datasets from DailyMed and populating a DB with them would be the ideal challenge so **I've decided to follow the scraping approach.**<br>
+> I wasn't really sure if downloading the datasets from DailyMed and populating a DB with them would be the ideal challenge so **I've decided to follow the scraping approach.**<br><br>
 > Real-world scenario I'd probably download the datasets and look for ways to update them.